 Marina owners and operators now have an open resource they can access 24/7 to assist in the certification process: The Clean Marina Resource Guide (formerly the Clean Marina Classroom).
 This guide includes details on recommended and mandatory practices of the Clean Marina Program.
 It includes photos and videos of best management practices and a review of relevant laws and regulations.

-It’s highly recommended that pledged marinas and new marina owners and operators review the Resource Guide, and attend an Clean Marina certification workshop.
+It’s highly recommended that pledged marinas and new marina owners and operators review the Resource Guide, watch training videos, and attend an in person or virtual certification workshop.

 Certified Clean Marinas are also encouraged to review the Resource Guide as they complete the steps for recertification and attend an in-person workshop when possible to network and support the pledged marinas.